linkyard/scala-effect-mcp/README.md

 - **mcp/server** (`ch.linkyard.mcp:mcp-server`)
   Implements the core server logic for handling MCP requests and notifications.
 It provides abstractions for request/response handling, error management, and progress reporting.
 Depends on both `jsonrpc2` and `mcp/protocol`.

-- **example** (`ch.linkyard.mcp:example`)
-  Contains example applications demonstrating how to implement and run an MCP server using the provided modules.
-It is intended as a reference and for testing purposes.
-Depends on `mcp/server` and `transport/stdio`.

 Each module is defined as an SBT subproject and can be built, tested, and published independently.
 The modular structure allows for flexible reuse and extension of protocol, transport, and server logic.